Skip to main content

 • How you can best contact them about missing a class, or any questions or concerns you may have

-• End of term comments and summaries
+• End of term comments (CC) or report cards (CC+)

 Email is the primary method of communication with your Coordinator and the Instructors on-site.
 If your child is sick, please keep them home.
-If your child has symptoms caused by allergies, they are welcome to attend.
-Please connect with the teacher or coordinator if allergy symptoms are significant.If your child misses a class, please let their instructor AND the coordinator know ASAP and then be in touch with the instructor about what they missed.
+If your child has symptoms caused by allergies, please inform the teacher or campus lead.If your child misses a class, please let their instructor AND the coordinator know ASAP and then be in touch with the instructor about what they missed.
 It does matter to the instructor if there is a student missing, even in larger classes!

-Cancellation of Classes
+Cancellation of Classes:

 If there are extreme weather conditions or a closure is declared in the local School District, classes will be cancelled.
 I will notify you all by email with as much notice as possible.
-If classes are cancelled due to extreme weather there will be no make-up class!
+If classes are cancelled due to extreme weather, there will be no make-up class!

-CC Contact Information
+CC Contact Information:

 There will be the names, grades/subjects and email for each teacher provided.